Surabaya metropolitan area

-The Surabaya metropolitan area, or known locally as Gerbangkertosusila (ꦒꦼꦂꦧꦁꦏꦼꦂꦠꦱꦸꦱꦶꦭ, from Gresik-Bangkalan-Mojokerto-Surabaya-Sidoarjo-Lamongan), is a metropolitan area in East Java, Indonesia.
-It is the country's second-largest metropolitan area, after Jakarta metropolitan area.
+The Surabaya metropolitan area or Greater Surabaya, known locally as Gerbangkertosusila (ꦒꦼꦂꦧꦁꦏꦼꦂꦠꦱꦸꦱꦶꦭ, from Gresik-Bangkalan-Mojokerto-Surabaya-Sidoarjo-Lamongan), is a metropolitan area in East Java, Indonesia.
+It is the country's second-largest metropolitan area, after the Jakarta metropolitan area.
+Gerbangkertosusila had also been used in presidential decrees to refer to a larger region which includes Jombang, Bojonegoro, and Tuban Regencies.

 Definition

-Grebangkertosusila is an official acronym of "Gresik Bangkalan Mojokerto Surabaya Sidoarjo Lamongan", a main metropolitan or planning area in East Java consisting of the seven cities and regencies with those names (Mojokerto is both a city and a regency).
-It has an area of 5,925.843 km2, and at the 2020 Census had a population of 9,924,509.
+Grebangkertosusila is an official acronym of "Gresik Bangkalan Mojokerto Surabaya Sidoarjo Lamongan", a main metropolitan or planning area in East Java consisting of the seven cities and regencies with those names (Mojokerto is both a city and a separate regency).
+It has an area of 6,310.06 km2, and at the 2020 Census had a population of 9,924,509, rising to 10,081,343 according to the official estimates as at mid 2024.

 The national government regards the Surabaya Metropolitan Area as including only Surabaya, Sidoarjo Regency, and Gresik Regency, known as "Zona Surabaya Raya".
 Gresik Regency includes Bawean Island, covering some 196 km2 and lying north of Java; however Bawean Island is excluded from the Metropolitan Area.

+Demographics

 Surabaya traditionally constituted Indonesia's second-largest metropolitan area, after Jakarta, but fast growing Bandung Metropolitan Area (in West Java) is since 2005 more populous.
 However, the extended metropolitan area of Surabaya is second in Indonesia only to Jabodetabek.
-The areas and populations at the 2010 Census, the 2020 Census and according to the official estimates for mid 2021, are shown below for the component parts of the metropolitan area.
+The areas and populations at the 2010 Census, the 2020 Census and according to the official estimates for mid 2024, are shown below for the component parts of the metropolitan area.

 Note: (a) The island of Bawean, while part of Gresik Regency, is not technically part of the Metropolitan area; nevertheless for convenience the figures given here include Bawean.